Investment disclosure of current listed investments along with private investments made in the last few years.

 Director, substantial minority shareholder.

-Authentic Tours, trading as MyTours, allows museums and tourist authorities to create compelling iPhone, Android and Windows 7 Mobile apps from their own content.
-The apps are museum, walking and tour guides, and there are a host of them already.
+Authentic Tours, trading as MyTours, allows museums and tourist authorities to create compelling iPhone, Android and Windows mobile apps from their own content.
+The apps are museum, walking and tour guides, and there are a host of them.

 LTW Wiggs is a joint venture between Lance Wiggs Consulting and Lee Ter Wal design, which in turn was founded by Baruch Ter Wal and Shaun Lee.
-We help emerging and medium sized New Zealand companies prepare, negotiate and complete major international commercial arrangements.
-We are helping Performance Labs (who were Highly Commended in the 2013 Hi Tech awards) and I wrote about PLTech and the Arda Engine earlier in 2012.
+We hold a shareholding in Performance Labs (who were Highly Commended in the 2013 Hi Tech awards).
+I wrote about PLTech and the Arda Engine earlier in 2012.
 Performance Labs raised a round from Intel Capital earlier in 2014.

-Lingopal developed mobile phone based translation applications with a difference.
-There are 44 languages, the normal phrases but also flirting and insults.
-It’s also a lot of fun.
+Lingopal developed mobile phone based translation applications.
+There are 44 languages, the normal phrases but also flirting and some pretty rude insults.
 We spent a lot of time and money developing a J2ME application (and a mobile app), but we were too early, and it was not until we launched an iPhone app in 2009 that we saw success.
-At the moment we have 95 iPhone apps and almost the same number for Android.
+There are around 100 iPhone apps and almost the same number for Android.
 The main iPhone application is Lingopal 44, with 44 languages and over 900 phrases per language.

 Lingopal was founded by my cousin in Perth, and attracted AU$700,000 in investment from VC firm Stoneridge Ventures and 2 substantial angels.
 Here’s the April 2009 post announcing the Lingopal iPhone app launch.
 And here’s a very short post visually showing the number of apps.